Searching a Database of Source Codes Using Contextualized Code Search: Example Application

 Again, the programmer accepts this result and uses it to replace the fragment.
 Now, the programmer adds the following method:

 \begin{codesmall} public void actionClose(JButton a, JFrame f){ __CODE_SEARCH__; } \end{codesmall}

 \textsc{Codec} uses all of the code so far to power the search, including the header for the incomplete method.
-The top result is the following:
+The top result is:

-\begin{codetiny} private void setCloseSurrogateButtonAction (JButton closeSurrogateButton,JFrame guiFrame){ closeSurrogateButton.addActionListener (new ActionListener() { public void actionPerformed(ActionEvent event){ closeString = CLOSE_UI_EXIT_SURROGATE; guiFrame.dispatchEvent(new WindowEvent (guiFrame,WindowEvent.WINDOW_CLOSING)); if (closingWindow) {surrogate.userExit=true;} else {closeString= CLOSE_UI_SURROGATE_KEEPS_RUNNING;} }});} \end{codetiny}
+\begin{codetiny} private void setCloseSurrogateButtonAction (JButton closeSurrogateButton,JFrame guiFrame){ closeSurrogateButton.addActionListener (new ActionListener() { public void actionPerformed(ActionEvent event){ closeString = CLOSE_UI_EXIT_SURROGATE; guiFrame.dispatchEvent(new WindowEvent (guiFrame,WindowEvent.WINDOW_CLOSING)); if (closingWindow) {surrogate.userExit=true;} else {closeString= CLOSE_UI_SURROGATE_KEEPS_RUNNING;} }}); } \end{codetiny}

 Throughout the process, the programmer expended little effort to use the tool.
-No explicit queries were formulated beyond the development of the skeleton of the class that was being developed already. \textsc{Codec} exclusively uses the context to anticipate what sort of example codes might be useful for the developer to consider.
+No explicit queries were formulated beyond the development of the skeleton of the class. \textsc{Codec} exclusively uses the context to anticipate what sort of example codes might be useful for the developer to consider.